-Every year councils all across the State of Texas conduct programs and activities for the benefit of their parishes, their councils and for their communities that are never reported or recognized.
+Every year Councils all across the State of Texas conduct programs and activities for the benefit of their parishes; their councils and for their communities that are never reported or recognized.
 We are all volunteers and our only reward is the simple recognition of our families, our friends and our local parishes.
-So why not let these programs or activities be recognized on a larger stage by submitting them for consideration for one or all of the State Service Program Awards.
+So why not let these programs or activities be recognized on a larger stage by submitting them for State consideration for one or all of the State Service Program Awards?

 The contest and awards are given for each of these six (6) Service Program categories:

 The contest is really simple.
-Begin with plenty of advanced notice of the event.
-Let people know what the event is being held for, the date of the event, its location and what time it will begin.
-Submit this notice to your local newspaper and your local church bulletin.
-Get as much exposure as you can for the event.
+Begin with plenty of advance notice of the event.
+Let people know what the event is, the date of the event, the location and time.
+Submit a notice to your local newspaper and your local church bulletins to get as much exposure as you can for the event.
 Be sure to have someone on hand to take plenty of pictures.
-Prepare a scrapbook for the event.
-In this scrapbook, write a detailed description of the event.
-Be sure to include pictures (with details of the picture), along with any publicity it generated through the local newspaper, TV story and radio interviews.
-Be sure to include the total number of hours needed to plan and put on the event, the number of volunteer men and women, along with the percentage of council members working on this event, and what was the final outcome of the event.
+Prepare a scrapbook of the event.
+In this scrapbook write a detailed description of the event.
+Be sure to include your pictures with details of the pictures, along with any publicity it generated through local newspaper, TV story and radio interviews.
+Be sure to include the total number of hours needed to plan and put on the event, number of volunteers, along with the percentage of council members working, and the final outcome of the event.

-Finally, submit the entry for consideration for one the State Awards and the recognition your council deserves.
+Finally, submit the entry for consideration for one of the State Awards and the recognition your council deserves.
 Every entry must include the standard entry form STSP.
-This form can be found on the Texas State Council website http://www.tkofc.org.
-Send the scrapbook, along with the entry form to the State Program Director and be sure to send it by the March 1, 2015 deadline.
+This form can be found on the Texas State Council website http://www.tkoc.org.
+Send the Scrapbook to the State Program Director by March 1.